 You may also find that some gyms provide a barbell rack with fixed-weight barbells, ranging from 20 to 100 pounds, moving up in five to 10 pound increments.
 Fitness stores also offer standard barbells that are one inch thick and five to six feet long.
 These smaller, lighter barbells are ideal for a home gym.

 Barbells are loaded with iron, rubber or plastic plates.
-Olympic barbells are loaded with heavier Olympic plates ranging from 2.5 to 100 pounds, and the smaller, standard barbells are loaded with 1-inch thick standard barbells typically running from 1/2 to 10 pounds.
+Olympic barbells are loaded with heavier Olympic plates ranging from 2.5 to 100 pounds, and the smaller, standard barbells are loaded with one-inch thick plates that weigh between 0.5 to 10 pounds each.

 The barbell used for competitions like the Olympics is a steel bar loaded with rubber-coated discs.
-The weight of the discs range from 0.5 to 25 kg.
-The weights are fastened with two metal collars which are approximately 2.5 kg, adding 5 kg to the lift weight.
+The weight of the discs range from 0.5 to 25 kilograms.
+The weights are fastened with two metal collars which are approximately 2.5 kilograms, adding five kilograms to the lift weight.

 The 45-pound Olympic barbell is best for intermediate to advanced weight lifters who train with heavier weights and compound movements like squats, deadlifts, bench presses and military presses.

 Other athletes might use the 10- to 20-pound Olympic barbell for movements like bent rows, biceps curls and front raises.
 Using a lighter weight and smaller bar helps you effectively isolate the muscle for these movements.